Editor’s Note: This page has been retired and is no longer being updated.

 Here’s a look at Major League Baseball’s annual All-Star Game, where representatives from the National League and American League compete in the contest also known as the “Midsummer Classic.”

-July 9, 2019 - The 90th MLB All-Star Game takes place at Progressive Field in Cleveland.
-The American League defeats the National League 4-3.
-This is the National League’s seventh straight win.
+July 19, 2022 - The 92nd MLB All-Star Game takes place at Dodger Stadium in Los Angeles.
+The American League defeats the National League 3-2.
+This is the American League’s ninth straight win.

 The All-Star team managers are the managers of the teams that were in the World Series the previous season.